avranasa/Coded-ResNeXt/CIFAR/README.md

-In all our experiments we used google's COLAB notebook.
+In all our experiments we used google's COLAB notebook and implemented with Pytorch Lightning.
 The file "Coded_ResNeXt_CIFAR.ipynb" contains the notebook.
 Click it and above left there is the option of clicking the box [Open in Colab] which will open a COLAB notebook where the models for CIFAR-10 and CIFAR-100 can be trained.
 The accelarator used was TPU.
 We also used the High-RAM option (not necessary for CIFAR experiments) but
 (at the moment) is available only for those with Pro or Pro+ account.